13 — Lifecycle¶

 The two states share the "no current adapter" surface but answer different questions about the process's history.
 Per 006 §Disposed-vs-never-installed.

-The configure fn is the lifecycle's adjacent surface — process-level data knobs that you typically set once at boot, possibly tweak in tests, and rarely touch in app code.
+Back in the app-author lane: the configure fn is application boot's adjacent surface — process-level data knobs you typically set once at boot, possibly tweak in tests, and rarely touch in app code.
+(It is not an adapter-author surface — it tunes the runtime, not the substrate.)

 configure¶